JacquelineDMcGraw/DescrybeAIPlugin/README.md

 # Descrybe.AI Plugin

-<i>📢 Please note, this is a fan-made project and, therefore, is not officially created or support by [Descrybe.AI](https://descrybe.ai) – happy searching!</i>
+<i>📢 Please note, this is a fan-made project and is not officially created or support by [Descrybe.AI](https://descrybe.ai) – happy searching!</i>
 <h2> </h2>

-DescrybeAIPlugin is a browser plugin created for Chrome-based browsers to enhance users' experience on Descrybe.ai.
-This extension allows you to create and manage collections of search queries, making it easier to organize and revisit essential items found in your search.
+[Descrybe.AI](https://descrybe.ai) is a singular way to search for, and understand, caselaw.
+This browser plugin, developed for Chrome-based browsers, enhances the user experience on Descrybe.AI.
+It enables users to create and manage collections of search queries, simplifying the process of organizing and revisiting key items discovered during caselaw searches or while conducting research on different websites.

 <h3>Just Make a Query:</h3>
 <img width="100%" alt="User making a query with the terms cyberbulling harassment in the search bar" src="https://github.com/JacquelineDMcGraw/DescrybeAIPlugin/assets/3221841/061f4753-69eb-44c8-8830-02f7b8f3ee9a">